stijn-dejongh/lovecraft_public_domain/raw_converts/mg.md

     Chapter VIII  Bells Surprise.

 It was 11 o'clock at Kent, all of the stores were closed but one, a dingy, dirty, little shop, down at the west end.
-It lay between Kent Harbour, &amp; the Kent &amp;
+It lay between Kent Harbour, & the Kent & Mainville R.R.
-Mainville R.R.
 In the Front room a shabbily dressed person of doubtful age was conversing with a middle aged woman with gray haire,  "I have agreed to do the job, Lindy, " he said, "Bell will arrive at 11.30 and the carraige is ready to take him down to the wharf, where